htn403/htn403.github.io/_posts/2019-04-27-from-sketches-to-html-css-code.md

 </figure>
 # Introduction

 Creating websites is a difficult task that requires expertise and a significant amount of time.
-In a typical web development workflow, web developers implement HTML/CSS and Javascript code based on a mock-up UI, which are created using applications such as Sketch.
+In a typical web development workflow, web developers implement HTML/CSS and Javascript code based on a mock-up UI, which are created using applications such as [Sketch](https://sketch.com).
 A task of synthesising HTML/CSS programs from mock-up UIs helps speed up the development process by allowing developers to focus more on implementing Javascript logic.

-In this post, we discuss our approaches to address the above problem, which is formally described as follow.
+In this post, we discuss our approaches to address the above problem, which is formally described as follows.
 Given a set of HTML tags $$\mathcal{T}$$, classes $$\mathcal{C}$$ of CSS libraries, and a screenshot $$I$$ of a target mock-up UI, we generate a HTML program $$P$$ that renders $$I$$.

 We experiment with two different approaches: supervised and reinforcement learning (RL).
 In the reinforcement learning approach, we aim to learn a Deep Q-network to synthesis HTML program without labelled data.
-Because the problem space in RL is enormous and we have limited resources, we have not successfully made RL to work.
+Because the problem space in RL is enormous and we have limited resources, we have not successfully made RL work.
 The details of our RL approach is described in the Appendix.
 In the supervised approach, we use CNN to encode the target image $$I$$ and LSTM to decode the HTML program $$P$$ from $$I$$.
 In our empirical evaluation, it outperforms the current state-of-the-art (pix2code) significantly by 19.7% (accuracy).

-The most relevant work to this problem is pix2code, which also synthesizes HTML programs from images.
-Besides the different between neural network architecture, their approach first generates domain specific language (DSL) programs.
-Then, translate DSL programs to final HTML programs.
-Using DSL makes this problem easier.
-However, creating DSL may take lots of time and we may need to create different DSL or different DSL-to-HTML converter for different CSS libraries.
-By directly generating HTML/CSS program, our approach is easier to adapt to different CSS libraries, and is able to access to a tremendous amount of publicly available training data in open source projects and websites.
+The most relevant work to this problem is pix2code [1], which also synthesizes HTML programs from images.
+Besides the difference between neural network architectures, their approach first generates domain specific language (DSL) programs and then, translate DSL programs to final HTML programs.
+Using DSL makes this problem easier because the lengths of programs are smaller.
+However, creating DSL may take lots of time, and we may need to develop different DSLs or DSL-to-HTML converters for different CSS libraries.
+By directly generating HTML/CSS program, our approach is more natural to adapt to various CSS libraries and can access a tremendous amount of publicly available training data in open source projects and websites.

-In the remained post, we will described different supervised models and their performances comparing to the current state-of-the-art
+In the remaining parts, we will describe different supervised models and their performances compared to the current state-of-the-art.

 # Generating HTML/CSS Code with Neural-Guided Search

-Similar to XML, a HTML program consists of a sequence of HTML tags, each tag can be an open tag or an close tag (e.g., `<h5>` and `</h5>`).
+Similar to XML, an HTML program consists of a sequence of HTML tags, each tag can be an open tag or a close tag (e.g., `<h5>` and `</h5>`).
 In addition, open tags may contain other special attributes such as `class` to indicate classes they belong to (e.g., `<div class="row">`).
-In our system, we represent a HTML program as a sequence of tokens, each token is either an open tag, an close tag, an open tag and its classes, or one of three special tokens: `#text`, `<program>`, `</program>`.
-The `#text` token acts as a placeholder for text elements in the mock-up UI. `<program>` and `</program>` indicate the begining and ending of the HTML program, repsectively.
+In our system, we represent an HTML program as a sequence of tokens; each token is either an open tag, a close tag, an open tag and its classes, or one of three special tokens: `#text`, `<program>`, `</program>`.
+The `#text` token acts as a placeholder for text elements in the mock-up UI. `<program>` and `</program>` indicate the beginning and ending of the HTML program, respectively.

-Let $$f$$ is a function that predict probabilities of the next tokens $$x_{t+1}$$ of the program given a current sequence of tokens $$X_t$$ and a target image $$I$$.
+Let $$f$$ be a function that predicts probabilities of the next tokens $$x_{t+1}$$ of the program given a current sequence of tokens $$X_t$$ and a target image $$I$$.
 Then, the desired program $$P$$ can be generated by repeatedly applying $$f$$ in the beam search algorithm to generate one token by one token, and optionally invoke a web rendering program to evaluate and prune search branches until we find the `</program>` token.

 To estimate $$f$$, we train a deep learning model that uses CNN to learn a representation vector $$z$$ of a target image, then inputs $$z$$ with current tokens $$X_t$$ of the program to an LSTM to predict the next token $$x_{t+1}$$.
-We experiment with three different architectures, each have different ways of usages of $$z$$ and $$X_t$$, as follow:
+We experiment with three different architectures; each has different ways of usages of $$z$$ and $$X_t$$, as follows:

-* **Using $$z$$ as the initial hidden state of LSTM**: the architecture of this model (ED-1) is showed in the figure below.
-It contains of three CNN layers extracting features from a image, then passes to a fully connected layer to extract a representation vector $$z$$ of size 512. $$z$$ is used as the hidden state of a one-layer LSTM (hidden states are vectors of $$R^{512}$$).
-LSTM is trained to predict next tokens of target HTML programs.
+* **Using $$z$$ as the initial hidden state of LSTM**: the architecture of this model (ED-1) is showed in the following figure.
+It contains three CNN layers extracting features from an image, then passes through a fully connected layer to extract a representation vector $$z$$ of size 512. $$z$$ is used as the hidden state of a one-layer LSTM (the hidden states are vectors of $$R^{512}$$).
+LSTM is trained to predict the next tokens of target HTML programs.

 <figure>
 	<img src="/assets/20190427-sketch2code/model-ed-1.png" />
 	<figcaption>Figure 2.
 Network architecture of model ED-1</figcaption>
 </figure>

 * **Concatenating $$z$$ with each $$x_{t' \le t} \in X_t$$**: the architecture of this model (ED-2) is similar to the above model (figure below).
-However, instead of using $$z$$ as initial hidden state, $$z$$ is concatenate with vectors of tokens $$X_t$$ and is inputed to the LSTM.
+However, instead of using $$z$$ as the initial hidden state, $$z$$ is concatenate with vectors of tokens $$X_t$$ and is inputted to the LSTM.

 <figure>
 	<img src="/assets/20190427-sketch2code/model-ed-2.png" />